TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- yeah only the preffix will ever have colors
 		- always wrap when inactive, but when active we can just as well wrap

 - spectators
 	- preferably only in the client setup

-- what to send on client connection?
-	- Note that WE WILL need SOME kind of reliable udp transport even for dumb chat messages
-		- we'll use reliable.io or a hand-written slice/chunk proto
-		- and like hell we are not going to retransmit them redundantly brute forcibly
-	- for the initial cosmos solvable state, we can send a delta against the initial cosm and the current cosm
+- Delta compress the solvable to send against the initial solvable
-		- though entities for shells might get quite large
-		- a character is almost 1k...
-		- perhaps it will be best to send all inputs after all
-	- if we want to replay either from session beginning or mid-way, inputs can become quite large
-		- Though, we could use the exact same protocol
-			- simply post all inputs for the client
-		- and we could replay in parallel
-	- cosmos solvable won't be that big
-	- we also have to send rulesets if we'll allow commands on them

-- it might be a good idea to split intercosm into many files?
-	- in case of compatibility breaks we could only tinker with a single file
-	- git has less to do as well

-- check how openal behaves on windows when abruptly stopping sounds
+- check how openal behaves on Windows when abruptly stopping sounds

 - maps as git repositories
 	- how do we facilitate modifications on existing maps so that they don't have to be re-downloaded?